artemave/REST-assured/README.markdown

 #### Get double state

-  HTTP GET to '/doubles/:id.json' returns json with double current state.
-Use id from create json as :id.
+  HTTP GET to `/doubles/:id.json` returns json with double current state.
+Use id from create json as `:id`.

   Example: